BRP Francisco Dagohoy (PF-10): Philippine Navy service 1979-1985

 After Trần Bình Trọng had been cleaned and repaired, the United States formally transferred her to the Republic of the Philippines on 5 April 1976.
 She was commissioned into the Philippine Navy as frigate RPS Francisco Dagohoy on 23 June 1979.
-On June 1980 she was reclassified and renamed as BRP Francisco Dagohoy (PF-10).
+In June 1980 she was reclassified and renamed as BRP Francisco Dagohoy (PF-10).
 She served in the Philippine Navy until she was decommissioned in June 1985.
 Unlike her two other decommissioned sisterships, Francisco Dagohoy was never re-activated after her decommissioning.

 Francisco Dagohoy was discarded in March 1993 and probably scrapped.

 Technical details

 There were changes made to the Andrés Bonifacio class as compared to their original design during its service with the US Navy, US Coast Guard and the Republic of Vietnam Navy.
 The ships were passed to the Philippine Navy with fewer weapons on-board and old surface search radars, and these were addressed later on by the Philippine Navy through modernization programs, including the addition of a helicopter landing pad in 1979.

 The single Mark 12 5-inch/38-caliber (127 mm) gun was Francisco Dagohoy's primary weapon.
 It was mounted in a Mark 30 Mod 0 enclosed base ring and had a range of up to 18200 yd.
 The gun was a dual-purpose type, capable of both antisurface and antiair warfare.
 She also carried two twin Mark 1 Bofors 40 mm anti-aircraft guns, four Mark 4 single 20 mm Oerlikon cannons, four .50-caliber (12.7-mm) general-purpose machine guns, and two 81 mm mortars.

 Radar system installed include the Sperry SPS-53 Surface Search & Navigation Radar replacing the previously installed AN/SPS-23, while retaining both the AN/SPS-29D Air Search Radar and Mk.26 Mod.1 Fire Control Radar System.

 Hatch and Kirk, Inc. added a helicopter deck aft in 1979.
 Although the ship had no capability to house or service visiting helicopters, the helicopter deck could accommodate one MBB Bo 105C helicopter, used by the Philippine Navy for utility, scout, and maritime patrol purposes.

-Francico Dagohoy was powered by two Fairbanks-Morse 38D diesel engines with a combined power of around 6,200 brake horsepower (4.63 megawatts), driving two propellers.
+Francisco Dagohoy was powered by two Fairbanks-Morse 38D diesel engines with a combined power of around 6,200 brake horsepower (4.63 megawatts), driving two propellers.
 The main engines could propel the 1,766-displacement-ton (standard load) ship at a maximum speed of around 18 kn.
 She had a maximum range of 8000 nmi at an economical speed of 15.6 kn.

 The Philippine Navy made plans to upgrade the entire ship class with new radar systems and the BGM-84 Harpoon long-range anti-ship cruise missile, but this did not materialize due to the worsening political and economic crisis in the Philippines in the mid-1980s.